Deepak9011/Recipe-Newer/README.md

 ## Challenge

-During the development of Recipe Radar, one notable challenge I encountered revolved around making an API call for each element in an array.
+During the development of Recipe Newer, one notable challenge I encountered revolved around making an API call for each element in an array.
 This challenge emerged when I wanted users to be directed to the Recipe Detail View by clicking on a Recipe Card component whose data was being displayed by JSON that was fetched from a Filter by Category API request.
 The problem was that the data returned by the endpoint I was using didn't display all of the recipe information, only the ID and a few other pieces of data.
 In order to pass down the relevant information to the Recipe Detail View component, I had to iterate over each element of the fetched JSON data and initiate a second API call for each element that would allow me to look up all of the recipe information for each ID.

 To overcome this challenge, I had to utilize the `Promise.all()` method from the Promise object, which I had never used before.
 This method proved to be a powerful solution for handling multiple asynchronous operations simultaneously.
 By wrapping each API call inside a Promise and then using `Promise.all()`, I was able to execute all the API calls concurrently and efficiently collect the required data.